caseyjamesdavis/caseyjamesdavis.github.io/README.md

 personal website

-made-it-myself

-used html and bootstrap
+made-it-myself using html and bootstrap